The densest lattices in PGL3(Q2): Abstract

 \section{Abstract}

 We find the smallest possible covolume for lattices in $\PGL_3(\Q_2)$, show that there are exactly two lattices with this covolume, and describe them explicitly.
 They are commensurable, and one of them appeared in Mumford's construction of his fake projective plane.
+We also discuss a new $2$-adic uniformization of another fake projective plane.